Back to business! Launch Your New Business with 10% Off— Start Now

 Here’s a breakdown of the process:

-5. Completion of Transfer: The recipient's bank, upon receiving the instructions, credits the recipient's account with the transferred funds.
+5. Completion of Transfer: The recipient's bank, upon receiving the instructions, credits the recipient's account with the transferred amount.
 While the process is generally efficient, the total time can vary, typically ranging from one to several business days, depending on the bank’s processing times and policies.

 In general, payments take 1-5 business days to reach the recipient's account.
 Nonetheless, delays may occur due to factors such as time zones, bank cut-off times, and fraud prevention measures.